5 min read

 How to design an Employee Experience strategy?

 If you consider that Employee Experience is ultimately about creating personalized experiences, developing an Employee Experience framework is a challenge – especially in the face of constant change.
-By breaking down the Employee EX strategy into three basic elements, you will be able to design and shape a good strategy.
+By breaking down the Employee EX strategy into three basic elements, you can design and shape a good strategy.

 1. Discover the moments that are important to your employees by collecting regular feedback from the entire employee lifecycle.